 startSampleServer script. http://localhost:8072 hosts the server by default.

-Make sure you have bootstrapped the sample dependencies, as explained in Installing dependencies.
+Make sure that you have bootstrapped the sample dependencies, as explained in Installing dependencies.

 Go to the